TREASURIES-Inflation bets send yields up to new milestone

 Feb 25 (Reuters) - Traders anticipating rising inflation accelerated a bond sell-off and sent U.S. Treasury yields to new milestone highs on Thursday.

 The trading also pushed up a closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as an indicator of economic expectations.
-It went as wide as 132 basis points, the most since late 2016, and was last at 129 basis points, 5 more than Wednesday's close.
+It went as wide as 132 basis points, the most since late 2016, and was last at 131 basis points, 6 more than Wednesday's close.
+Other parts of the yield curve also widened.

 Analysts said the trading showed investors positioning for price increases on goods and services internationally, even after top U.S. Federal Reserve and European Central Bank officials tried to talk down rising yields.